EPCCed/Activities/Activities/Readme.md

 Each directory contains a description and the materials required to run each activity.
 We have:

 * `Sort` - an embarrassingly parallel demonstration of the benefits of parallelism.
-* `PostalSort` - another embarrassingly parallel sort but slightly more complicated than the `Sort` activity.
 * `ParallelSums` - calculating the sum of a list of numbers using a master-slave paradigm and a peerless one.
 * `MessagePassingSort` - sorting a distributed list of numbers.
 This requires some explanation so not ideally suited to a high throughput environment.